 You can also drive more shoppers to your website by creating a separate page (a landing page) dedicated to Halloween.
 Here are a few tips:

 Create a Halloween gift guide for your shoppers that features all of your Halloween merchandise.
 If you don’t sell Halloween merchandise, consider posting helpful Halloween content.
 Some good content or blog post ideas include: “Halloween costume ideas for children”, “Halloween decor ideas”,”DIY costumes for adults”, and “tips for hosting a Halloween party”.

 Use Halloween keywords (this will help your store appear higher up in search).

-Promote any Halloween discounts or promotions that you are holding.
+Promote any seasonal discounts or promotions that you are holding.

 Don’t forget to decorate your social media and email marketing campaigns for Halloween as well!

 Adjust for high traffic hours: while you want to keep ads active 24/7, it is a good idea to boost ad performance during high traffic hours.
 This includes the hours that your store is open and when your shoppers are most likely to search.

 Consider physical location: Users closest to your store (20-35 km radius) are much more likely to visit than others who are.
 Target local shoppers by increasing bids for users that are closest to your store.